benjamonnguyen/Pomomo/README.md

 Pomomo is pretty barebones but does what it does super well!
 I want to make sure the bot is simple, easy to use, and lightweight, but feel free to make any suggestions at feedback.sum@gmail.com or drop by the support server [here](https://discord.gg/whszbaXd).

-If you'd like to make a donation, you can buy me a coffee [here](https://www.buymeacoffee.com/benjamonn)!
+If you'd like to support Pomomo, you can buy me a coffee [here](https://www.buymeacoffee.com/benjamonn)!

-Attributions:

-Sound effects obtained from <a href="https://www.zapsplat.com/">www.zapsplat.com</a>
+Attributions: Sound effects obtained from <a href="https://www.zapsplat.com/">www.zapsplat.com</a>